Beveridgean Unemployment Gap: Beveridgean unemployment gap

 How realistic is this assumption?
-Panels~C and D in figure~\ref{f:beveridge} suggest that the Beveridge curve is isoelastic, so the assumption on the Beveridge elasticity seems valid in US data.
-We do not have comparable evidence on the recruiting cost and social value of nonwork, but at least in the Diamond-Mortensen-Pissarides model, these two statistics are independent of the unemployment and vacancy rates (equation~\eqref{e:zdmp}).\footnote{The Beveridge elasticity does depend on the unemployment rate in the Diamond-Mortensen-Pissarides model (equation~\eqref{e:edmp}).
-However, as the unemployment rate is an order of magnitude smaller than the matching elasticity $\a$, the Beveridge elasticity is approximately constant and equal to $\a/(1-\a)$.}
+Figure~\ref{f:beveridge} suggests that the Beveridge curve is isoelastic, so the assumption on the Beveridge elasticity seems valid in the United States.
+We do not have comparable evidence on the social value of nonwork and recruiting cost, but at least in the DMP model, these two statistics are independent of the unemployment and vacancy rates (equation \eqref{e:w}).